Skip to main content

 How Much Gold Should You Hold?

 Most financial advisors suggest 5-15% of your portfolio in gold and precious metals.
 The exact amount depends on your risk tolerance, investment timeline, and views on economic conditions.
 Gold is typically used as insurance rather than a primary growth investment.
+If you're building a portfolio for early retirement or financial independence, see our UK FIRE resources guide for calculators and withdrawal rate strategies.

 5 Ways to Invest in Gold in the UK